-Thus, in this regime the importance of streams would likely persist even at energies below the nominal $E_c$ associated with the random component.
+Thus, in this regime the importance of streams would likely persist even at energies well below the nominal $E_c$ inferred from the random component.

-{\bf Discussion and conclusions.---} For electrons and positrons at the energies of current and future interest, we have seen that a consideration of energy losses when propagation is treated as occurring in a turbulent magnetic field alone can significantly change the expectations for observations, particularly for nearby sources.
-One consequence is a limitation to the number of contributing sources at Earth.
-This holds when $e^\pm$ propagation in the local Galactic magnetic field can be described using such a turbulent field coherent over a scale of $\sim\,$100~pc.
+{\bf Discussion and conclusions.---} For electrons and positrons at the energies of current and future interest, we have seen that a consideration of energy losses when propagation is treated as occurring in a turbulent or regular magnetic field alone can \textit{significantly} change the expectations for observations, particularly for nearby sources. \textit{One consequence is a limitation to the number of contributing sources at Earth}.
+This holds when $e^\pm$ propagation in the local Galactic magnetic field can be described using a field coherent over a scale of $\sim\!100\,$pc.
 We discuss some of the implications that follow.